 As Carter Ramsay’s wife joined him in the backyard, a dull and unspectacular dawn broke behind a bank of low-lying clouds.
 For a few more moments, Mister Ramsay was buoyed by the fact that they were still alive and there was no serious damage done to their home.
 After coaxing his wife to make them a cup of instant coffee, they strolled carefully arm-in-arm across the grass, watching the overcast day spread over the land, until they could clearly make-out the outlines of grass blades, flowers, and leaves below.

 As he looked down with guilt at Lorna’s prized plants, he spied snails, aphids, and a gopher mound rising in their midst.
 In addition to the uncut grass, crabgrass and dandelions grew rampantly everywhere.
 It was time for him to get back to work.
-While Lorna looked on cagily, he took on a fierce pose, uttered a loud gasp, and yet went on whistling happily under his breath.
+While Lorna watched him from the corner of her eye, he took on a fierce, resolute pose, and yet went on whistling happily under his breath.
 He would show her once again that he was the protector of her plants.
 Then maybe she would take pity on him and fix him something to eat.